HazemSayad/HazemSayad/README.md

 - 👋 Hi, I’m @HazemSayad
-- 👀 I’m a Mechanical Engineer
-- 🌱 I’m currently teaching myself programming and scripting to be a SysAdmin, Full Stack Developer and a Mobile Developer :D
+- 👀 I’m a Mechanical Engineer, a Backend Developer, and a Flutter Mobile Developer
 - 💞️ I’m looking to collaborate on anything that I can be useful in, to create a better, nicer and efficient world!

 <!---